ArchipelagoMW-HollowKnight/Archipelago.APMapMod/README.md

 Use Scarab: https://github.com/fifty-six/Scarab

 Or, you can install manually:
-1. Download the latest release of `RandoMapMod.zip`.
+1. Download the latest release of `ArchipelagoMapMod.zip`.
-2. Unzip and copy the folder 'RandoMapMod' to `...\hollow_knight_Data\Managed\Mods`.
+2. Unzip and copy the folder 'ArchipelagoMapMod' to `...\hollow_knight_Data\Managed\Mods`.

 If you need any help, feel free to ask in any of the active Hollow Knight Discord servers.

 # For Developers
 - Pins are automatically generated for each connection-provided placement with "best-guess" behaviour for position/displayed sprite.
-- To override this default behaviour with your connection mod, see [here](./RandoMapMod/Pins/InteropProperties.cs).
+- To override this default behaviour with your connection mod, see [here](./ArchipelagoMapMod/Pins/InteropProperties.cs).

 # Acknowledgements
 - Special thanks to Homothety, Flib and BadMagic for significant coding help